mattbierner/blog.mattbierner.com/_posts/2014-11-23-user-defined-operators-in-a-dynamic-scripting-language.md

 ## Base Operators
 Khepri user defined operators use prefix precedence based on the vanilla Javascript operators.
 Both infix and prefix Khepri user defined operator symbols must start with one of the builtin Khepri operators, from which infix operators derive their precedence and associativity (prefix operators all have the same precedence).

 Unfortunately, unlike F# and OCaml, Khepri is built on top of an existing language, Javascript.
-This results in some inconstancies around operators, such as the `<` and `<<` operators having different precedences despite sharing the `<` prefix.
+This results in some inconsistencies around operators, such as the `<` and `<<` operators having different precedences despite sharing the `<` prefix.

 A user defined prefix operator must start with one of: `~`, `!`, `++`, `--`, followed by zero or more of the characters: `?+-*/%|&^<>=!~@`